Ultrasonic testing (UT) is an indispensable component of quality inspection for aluminium extrusion billet and forging stock.

 Depending on the application, fully automatic linear or helical stations are available to be integrated in the production flow or installed as stand alone installations, as required.

-Testing cast billet for centre cracks and cavities has been standard practice in aluminium casthouses for many years.
-However, portable hand-held UT equipment is commonly used, which means only random checks can be made on a sample of output.
+Testin of cast billets for centre cracks and cavities has been standard practice in aluminium casthouses for many years, however, usually with portable hand-held UT equipment, which means only random checks are made.

-ASTM B594 standards class-A (1,2 mm flat bottom hole reflection) and class-B (2,0 mm flat bottom hole reflection) sensitivity can be typically achieved with the as-cast surface.
+Representative requirements of ASTM B594 standards class-A (1,2 mm flat bootom hole reflection) and class-B (2,0 mm flat bottom hole reflection) sensitivity are typically achieved.

 For quality control of billet surface Hertwich has developed a billet surface inspection using 3D camera technology in order to reliably detect surface defects on aluminium billets caused by the casting process.